 Instrumentations SHOULD add the attribute by default if it’s readily available and can be efficiently populated.
 Instrumentations MAY offer a configuration option to disable Recommended attributes.

 Recommended attributes due to performance, security, privacy, or other consideration by default, SHOULD allow for users to

 opt-in to emit them as defined for the

 Opt-In requirement level (if the attributes are logically applicable).

 Instrumentations SHOULD populate the attribute if and only if the user configures the instrumentation to do so.
 Instrumentation that doesn’t support configuration MUST NOT populate

 This attribute requirement level is recommended for attributes that are particularly expensive to retrieve or might pose a security or privacy risk.
 These should therefore only be enabled explicitly by a user making an informed decision.

 Here are several examples of expensive operations to be avoided by default:

-- DNS lookup to populate
+- DNS lookups to populate

-http.routecalculation before HTTP framework calculates it
+http.routecalculation before the HTTP framework calculates it

 - reading response stream to find